Digital-Twin-Interoperability/documentation/README.md

 This repo serves as a central directory for documentation related to the DT-Interoperability project at JPL.

+## Outstanding Issues

+- **Unreal:** Unreal environment is corrupted.
+Attempted a full reinstall with no success.
+- **Omniverse:** Movement in Cadre in Omniverse is not replicated across platforms.
+Believed to be an issue with the movement script of Omniverse, not the API or producer/consumer scripts (tested.)
+Highlight the chassis in Omniverse and see it is disconnected from Cadre's visible model.

 ## FAQ

 #### What is the Spatial Web?
 What is HSML?